-RIDA National Plastics is the largest private sector waste plastics recycling and manufacturing company in West Africa that single handily carries out Five Waste Plastics Processes of: i) Collection, ii) Sorting, iii) Recycling, iv) Reprocessing and v) manufacturing waste plastics into finished plastic products such as furniture and essential household wares, providing affordable “better quality of life solutions” for millions of poor Nigerians.
-Our finished plastics production is 100% sustained by waste plastic supply from landfills, dump sites and other waste streams – supplied by over 2,000 Nigerians engaged in our waste to wealth circular economy supply chains.
+RIDA National Plastics is the largest private sector waste plastics recycling and manufacturing company in West Africa that single handily carries out Five Waste Plastics Processes of: i) Collection, ii) Sorting, iii) Recycling, iv) Reprocessing and v) Manufacturing waste plastics into finished plastic products such as furniture and essential household wares.
+Our finished plastics production is 100% sustained by waste plastic supply from landfills, dump sites and other waste streams – supplied by over 2,000 Nigerians engaged in our Plastic Waste ‘Circular Economy’ supply chains.

-Our current closed loop waste plastic to finished plastics operation generates a ‘waste to wealth’ linear economic impact worth N6.15 billion naira per annum with a net Circular Economy worth N17.9 billion per year from, Foreign exchange savings from dependency on virgin plastic raw materials imports, demonstrating our positive linear economic impact on the Nigerian economy.
+Our current closed loop waste plastic to finished plastics sustainable operation generates a net positive contribution to the Nigerian Economy worth over N17.9 billion per year by each linear operational economic impact and exchange savings from dependency on virgin plastic raw materials imports, demonstrating our positive circular economy impact on the Nigerian economy.
 In the last 5 years alone, we have paid out over N15,000,00,000 (Fifteen Billion Naira) for waste plastic collections to the micro economic sector for the supply of 50,000 tons of waste plastic.

 We are Rida National Plastics